schibsted/spid-tech-docs/resources/articles/external-payment-methods.md

 There is a possibility to setup the Paylink to be paid:

-- only with payment methods supported in SPiD
+- only with payment methods supported in SchAcc
-- both with payment methods supported in SPiD and with provided payment methods
+- both with payment methods supported in SchAcc and with provided payment methods
 - only with provided payment methods

 ***

-#### Payment with payment methods supported in SPiD
+#### Payment with payment methods supported in SchAcc

-In order to give the user the possibility to pay with payment methods supported in SPiD, the only required parameter in Payment Option object is `type`.
+In order to give the user the possibility to pay with payment methods supported in SchAcc, the only required parameter in Payment Option object is `type`.
 Other parameters are ignored.

 See the [Payment Option type specification](/types/payment-option-type/) for further details on `type` field.